STARIONGROUP/COMET-SDKJ-Community-Edition/README.md

 # Build and Coverage Status

-Travis is used to build and test the CDP4-SDKJ
+Travis is used to build and test the COMET-SDKJ

 | Branch | Status | Coverage |
 |--------|--------|----------|